WonderingGodling/My-Mind-Space/src/site/notes/Uni/4BM024 Microbiology/Microbiology.md

 2. Vectors
 3. Iatrogenic infection.

-Replication strategies
+### Replication strategies
-- Attachment and Entry - infection of susceptible
+#### Attachment and Entry - infection of susceptible  cells.
-cells.
 - Virus must first bind to permissive cells using receptors
 - Entry is then through:
 - Direct penetration - naked (non-enveloped) viruses
 - Fusion with the cell membrane - enveloped viruses
 - Entry via ENDOCYTOSIS or engulfment- enveloped viruses
 - Allows uncoating - loss of envelope and capsid Replication strategies
-- Exit of virus from cells
+#### Exit of virus from cells
 - Direct lysis (bursting) of the infected cell
 - Often naked viruses
 - Most enteroviruses do this - Polio v
 - Exit via enzymatic disruption inner cytoplasmic membrane
-- Budding through/from the cell membrane or nuclear
+- Budding through/from the cell membrane or nuclear membrane
-membrane
 - Enveloped viruses - HIV, HSV, influenza
-- Both part of lytic life cycle
+- Both part of lytic life cycle Replication strategies
-Replication strategies
-- Infection and replication
+#### Infection and replication
-- Replication in susceptible (permissive) cells at site of
+- Replication in susceptible (permissive) cells at site of  entry
-entry
 - Overcome local innate defences
 - Spread from site of inoculation - viraemia
 - Undergo further replication in target organ
-- Escape from host in large enough numbers to infect
+- Escape from host in large enough numbers to infect  new host
-new host

-Viruses as pathogens
-- Consequences of infection
+#### Consequences of infection
-- Symptoms of viral infection are not caused by
-products of the virus - no metabolites!
+- Symptoms of viral infection are not caused by  products of the virus - no metabolites!
 - Symptoms of disease often caused by
 - Deregulation of cellular function
 - Direct damage to cells from viral replication
 - Host immune response to infection

-Viruses as pathogens
-- Consequences of infection
-- Symptoms of viral infection are not caused by
-products of the virus - no metabolites!
+- Symptoms of viral infection are not caused by products of the virus - no metabolites!
 - Symptoms of disease often caused by
 - Deregulation of cellular function
 - Direct damage to cells from viral replication
 - Host immune response to infection

-Viruses as pathogens
-- Recovery from viral infection
+### Recovery from viral infection
 - Destruction of virus infected cells
 - Innate and specific immune responses
-- Immune response directed towards
-capsid/binding proteins - important viral
+- Immune response directed towards  capsid/binding proteins - important viral  antigens
-antigens
 - Immune response can prevent re-infection

 ## Definitions